Vaazha Vaitha Deivam

 Vaazha Vaitha Deivam is 1959 Indian Tamil-language romantic drama film, directed by M. A. Thirumugam, produced by Sandow M. M. A. Chinnappa Thevar and written by Aaroor Dass with music by K. V. Mahadevan.
 It stars Gemini Ganesan and B. Saroja Devi, with T. S. Balaiah, V. K. Ramasamy, S. V. Subbaiah, P. Kannamba and T. P. Muthulakshmi in supporting roles.
-The film was released on 28 August 1959 and emerged a box office success.
+The film was released on 28 August 1959 and emerged as a box office success.

 Production

 Vaazha Vaitha Deivam was the first film for Aaroor Dass as a "full fledged story and dialogue writer".
 At his suggestion, Gemini Ganesan and B. Saroja Devi were cast as the lead pair.
-According to T. S. Balaiah's son Junior Balaiah, when produced Thevar named this film, he had Balaiah in mind.
+According to T. S. Balaiah's son Junior Balaiah, when the producer Thevar named this film, he had Balaiah in mind.

 Soundtrack

 Music was by K. V. Mahadevan and lyrics were written by Thanjai N. Ramaiah Dass, A. Maruthakasi, Pattukkottai Kalyanasundaram, A. S. Narayanan and Kovai Kumaradevan.